GuJEMSAdTech/gujemsiossdk/README.md

 You can set a publisher provided identifier (PPID) on the `GUJAdViewContext` for use in frequency capping, audience segmentation and targeting, sequential ad rotation, and other audience-based ad delivery controls across devices.
+Please do not set the PPID unless otherwise agreed.
 ```objective-c
 - (void)setPublisherProvidedID:(NSString *)publisherProvidedID;
 ```